ALArmagost/IVNet-Gamemode/README.md

 Information about the gamemode
 ==============
-OSG will be developed to be a community-made freeroam gamemode.
-This gamemode is also meant to be a proper example for new scripters.
-The main developer (Jan/Rukenshia) does only commit squirrel scripts due to lack of Lua knowledge.
+OSG is meant to be an open gamemode for everyone, easy to implement and easy to modify.
+The mode itself will feature three factions competing all over the maps, which is divided into several areas which can be captured.